Fiona1729/Fiona1729.github.io/_tabs/about.md

 I was formerly in information security, and I still have an interest in formal verification and hardware security.

 I play a variety of video games, mostly Team Fortress 2 and Warsow.

+I plan on this site to mostly be an area for me to sketch out things I'm working with or thinking about, and hopefully provide some helpful expository content along the way.